noncorpus/DnD5e/party-equipment.md

 1   | Gravity Net - Pearl - Increases DC and AC (gargantuan has to deal 50) 10 – break it 5Xstrength mod, takes 5 minutes per. (restrained) speed 0.  disadvantage on their attacks and dex saves. we have advantage on attacks. damage dealt to restore from being broken

 Pizza:
-Matt
+- Matt
-Evan <
+- Evan <----
-Sam
+- Sam
-Joanne
+- Joanne

+Coupon: CARDSWIN